 When it comes to planning youth Bible study topics, pastors and leaders might feel limited by group members’ age and life stage.
 But if you’re teaching preteens or teenagers, there’s no need to stick only to subjects such as peer pressure and dating.

 Sure, those are important lessons that interest most teens.
 But kids are also eager and willing to grow their faith in many other areas.
 And they’re hungry for the nourishment provided in God’s Word and for Jesus, the bread of life.

-Almost all subjects that lead to great adult Bible studies will work well as youth Bible study topics too.
-Just be sure to make the teaching time age-appropriate, and consider including themed activities and games to reinforce the lessons.
+Almost all subjects that lead to great adult Bible studies work well as youth Bible study topics too.
+Just be sure to make the teaching time age-appropriate.
+Also consider including themed activities and games to reinforce the lessons.

 No matter their age, people remain fascinated by the miracles of healing, provision and restoration that Jesus performed on earth.
-Introduce a lesson or series about Jesus’ miracles by playing a fun guessing game such as Emoji Bible Stories, in which kids try to guess each miracle based only on emoji clues.
+Introduce a lesson or series about Jesus’ miracles by playing a fun guessing game such as Emoji Bible Stories.
+In that game, kids try to guess each miracle based only on emoji clues.